-74.2 Field Experience Placements, Professional Practice and the Public Interest
+74.2 Field Experience Placements and Professional Practice

 The Dean, or Designate acting on behalf of the Dean, may immediately deny assignment of a student or withdraw a student from, or vary terms, conditions or site of a field experience placement if the Dean or Designate has reasonable grounds to believe that this is necessary in order to protect the Public Interest.
-Refer to \$23.8.2 and \$87 of the GFC Policy Manual for additional information.
+Refer to §23.8.2 for additional information.